 The £12,000 Penalty on Family Life

-Britain claims to support families.
-The tax system often tells a different story.
-Research shows that families relying on one primary breadwinner can be more than £12,000 worse off than households where earnings are split between two parents.
+Politicians claim to support families.
+The tax system tells a different story.
+Research shows families relying on one primary breadwinner can be more than £12,000 worse off than households where earnings are split between two parents.

-The message seems clear: government increasingly favours households where both parents work full-time, while penalising families who make different choices.
+The message seems clear: government increasingly favours households where both parents work full-time, putting their children into daycare.
+Unbiblically high taxation forces both parents out to work, further depressing the birth-rate.

 Strong families save the state billions through the care, stability and support they provide.
-Yet Britain’s tax system often treats them as a problem to be corrected rather than an institution to be encouraged.
+Yet Britain’s tax system fails to recognise marriage as a social institution to be encouraged.

 1 Timothy 5:8 But if any provide not for his own… he hath denied the faith.

-Reform UK councillor has backed local cuts to NHS-funded IVF treatment, saying they should “cut their garment according to their cloth.”
+Byline Times reports that a Reform UK councillor has backed local cuts to NHS-funded IVF treatment, saying prospective parents should “cut their garment according to their cloth.”

-The comments by Bridget Porter, who is a member of the Reform-controlled Kent County Council comes amid cuts to NHS-funded IVF treatment in the region, which will reduce eligibility for those seeking fertility treatment.
+The comments by Bridget Porter, a member of Reform-controlled Kent County Council, comes amid cuts to NHS-funded IVF treatment in the region, which will reduce eligibility for those seeking fertility treatment.

-Responding to Cllr Porter’s remarks on IVF, Antony Hook, Lib Dem Leader of the Opposition at KCC, said they were “utterly outrageous.”
+Antony Hook, Lib Dem Leader of the Opposition at KCC, said the comments were “utterly outrageous.”

 Psalm 127:3 Lo, children are an heritage of the Lord: and the fruit of the womb is his reward.